joergboe/testframework/doc/manpage.md

 sub-directories.
 If the pattern is followed by a /, only directories and sub-directories match

-## Test Case Result
+## Test Case Result Failures and Errors
-To signal an error or an failure of a test case the user defined test function may either set the variables:
+To signal an failure in a test case set the failure condition with function setFailure.
+This prevents further test step functions from execution.

-- errorOccurred
-- failureOccurred
-to a non empty value and leave the function with return 0.
-Or the function may call one of the functions:
-- errorExit
-- failureExit
+If a test case function is returns a non zero return code the case is couted as error.

-To signal the success of a test case just leave the function with return 0.
+To signal the success of a test case just leave the function with success 'return 0'.

+The test frame environment atempts to execute the test finalization functions in case of error and in case of failure.

 ## Skip Test Cases
+A test case os a test suite is skipped if the function skip is called during initialization phase of the artifact.

+Alternatively the existence of an file SKIP in the Test Case/Suite directory inhibits this Case/Suite (all variants).

-A test case is skipped if the property TTPN_skip is defined.
+A test case is skipped if the property TTPRN_skip is defined.
 This property may be set :
 - In the initialization or preparation phase of an test collection variant - this disables all cases of this collection variant
 - In the initialization or preparation phase of an test suite variant - this disables all cases of this suite variant
 - In the initialization phase of an test case (variant) - this disables only one case variant

-Alternatively the existence of an file SKIP in the Test Case directory inhibits this case (all variants).
-The existence of a file SKIP in a Test Suite directory skips all variants of the suite.

 ## Sequence Control